 The second consideration is as important as the first!
 While you could reach more people in different locations/with different lifestyles more easily in digital channels, you would need to segment the audience, define your targets and come up with the right positioning for them.
 Many references could be drawn from the new wave of eyewear brands such as Gentle Monster, Linda Farrow and Izipizi, which have clear positioning about which market segment(s) they are targeting (edgy design, luxury, or ready-to-wear etc.).
 Same as the main function of the eyewear products, stay focused!
 It won’t be an overnight success and your audience segments would evolve too.
 Try to understand who they really are and how they respond to your products, brand, and a bunch of different things so that you provide the right products to them.
 For example, if your consumers could not easily find prescription service in their neighborhood, you may consider provide at least a directory with updated information about the prescription service available.

 After defining your business model and audience, do take advantage of digital and make the right decision.
-Imagine you want to know how many times a product is viewed in a physical store versus an online store, you will find that it is much easier to harvest on the data collected from the digital channels.
-Collect the right information and integrate it to your business planning and decision making.
-Think more long term if you are not planning to run on a hit-and-run model.
+Imagine you want to know how many times a product is viewed in a physical store versus an online store, you will find that it is much easier to harvest the data collected from the digital channels.
+Collect the right information and integrate it into your business planning and decision-making.
+Think more long-term if you are not planning to run on a hit-and-run model.
 Even if consumers are presented with numerous choices every day, they would try to pick from a few options when it comes to a purchase decision.
 So try to be one of those few options and find out what it takes to get the final yes.

-4. Use the right channel to engage with your consumer
+4. Use the right channel to engage with your consumers

-It is not ONLY about posting product photos on the Instagram!
+It is not ONLY about posting product photos on Instagram!
 Your targeted consumers may also be interested in many different things.
-Try to tell your brand story through the common connections.
+Try to tell your brand story through common connections.
 Tell a story about a great adventure in the wilderness if you are selling outdoor eyewear.
 People demand transparency in the digital age.
-Be prepare to disclose/be disclosed about information how your products are made.
+Be prepared to disclose/be disclosed the information on how your products are made.
 Also, creating a human touch would never harm in making your brand/product more personable.